-You can call your doctor at any time of the day, including evenings and weekends or call Western Health Advantage's Nurse Advice Line at 1.877.793.3655.
-Explain your condition to your doctor, the physician on call at your doctor's office, or the nurse on the Nurse Advice Line and he/she will advise you.
-In the event you are not able to reach your physician or the Nurse Advice Line, you may go to an urgent care facility affiliated with your medical group.
-For more information about the Nurse Advice Line, please see section titled "Health and wellness education programs."
+You can call your doctor at any time of the day, including evenings and weekends or call Western Health Advantage's nurse advice line using the phone number on the back of your WHA member ID card.
+Explain your condition to your doctor, the physician on call at your doctor's office, or the nurse on the nurse advice line and he/she will advise you.
+In the event you are not able to reach your physician or the nurse advice line, you may go to an urgent care facility affiliated with your medical group.
+For more information about the nurse advice line, please see section titled "Health and wellness education programs."